flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 {==

-The initial implementation of TCAS is availalbe in the development and experimental branch at this time.
+The initial implementation of TCAS is available in the development and experimental branch at this time.
 Please note details about this system and it's functions will come at a later time.

 ==}